Alfredo Stroessner: Dictatorship (1954–1989)

 The Stroessner regime's strong anti-communist stance earned it the support of the United States, with which it enjoyed close military and economic ties and supported the U.S. invasion of the Dominican Republic.
 The Stroessner regime even offered to send troops to Vietnam alongside the Americans.
 The United States played a "critical supporting role" in the domestic affairs of Stoessner's Paraguay.
 Between 1962 and 1975 the US provided $146 million to Paraguay's military government and Paraguayan officers were trained at the U.S. Army School of the Americas.
 Although the military and security forces under Stroessner received less material support from the United States than other South American countries, strong inter-military connections existed through military advisors and military training.
 Between 1962 and 1966, nearly 400 Paraguayan military personnel were trained by the United States in the Panama Canal Zone and on US soil.
 Strong Paraguayan-U.S. relations continued until the Carter Administration emphasized a foreign policy that recognized human rights abuses, although both military and economic aid were allotted to the Paraguayan government in Carter's budgets.
-The Reagan Administration restored more cordial relations due to Stroessner's staunch anti-communism, but by the mid 1980s relations cooled, largely because of the international outcry over the regime's excesses, along with its involvement in narcotics trafficking and money-laundering.
+The Reagan Administration restored more cordial relations due to Stroessner's staunch anti-communism, but by the mid-1980s relations cooled, largely because of the international outcry over the regime's excesses, along with its involvement in narcotics trafficking and money-laundering.
 In 1986, the Reagan administration added his regime to its list of Latin American dictatorships.
+In addition, in September 1974, his Paraguay also established the diplomatic relations with South Vietnam, which was fighting against a communist invasion from the North.
+(Note: Paraguay recognized the State of Vietnam in 1950.
+With the division of Vietnam in 1954, the State of Vietnam controlled the south and later became the Republic of Vietnam in 1955.
+It wasn't until September 1974 that Paraguay recognized the Republic of Vietnam, but this relationship ended in 1975 when North Vietnam conquered the South.)